Solmath/un-coded/README.md

 Enters the battlefield with 2 bug counters.
 Bug counters can't be removed from Legacy Code.
 If you control no Developers, sacrifice it.
+**Ship It** - At the beginning of your upkeep, if you control ten or more Code tokens without a bug, you win the game.
 *"Written before your time.
 Written against your will."*

 ### Test Code